 With support from HCF and other partners, settlement community leaders have mounted grassroots preservation efforts to save their communities.
 As a result, Charleston County now formally recognizes four historic districts: Ten Mile, Phillips Community, Beefield Community, and Hamlin.
 The official designation protects these communities from over-development through the oversight of the Charleston County Historic Preservation Commission (HPC)–ensuring that changes to the community demonstrate “consistency with the prevailing patterns of existing lots, densities, spacing of homes, lot sizes and shapes, and other characteristics of the Historic District that the Historic Preservation Commission deems applicable.”

 However, more work needs to be done to ensure that these communities are not displaced.
-To this end, HCF supports the creation of settlement area zoning overlay districts, where additional standards are applied within a defined boundary, regardless of the underlying zoning district, to protect the settlement patterns.
+To this end, HCF supports the creation of settlement area zoning overlay districts, where additional protective standards are applied within a defined boundary, regardless of the underlying zoning district, to protect the settlement patterns.